Rick Maloney has worked since 2006 with boards that want to govern…

 Since 1979 Rick has provided organization development consulting to a wide variety of organizations in the federal government, hospital/health services, universities, and the military.

-He has a combined 32 years of board experience in public and private community boards, serving several years on a property owners’ board of directors, 20 years on a local school board (8 terms as its president), and 9 years as a member of a state association board of directors.
-For 14 years Rick led his own board in the exploration, adaptation, development, implementation and refinement of policy governance, a governance model that required reviewing and reconfiguring the board’s existing governance system.
+He has a combined 37 years of board experience in public and private community boards, serving several years on a property owners’ board of directors, 25 years on a local school board (9 terms as its president), and 12 years as a member of a state association board of directors.
+For 19 years Rick has led his own board in the exploration, adaptation, development, implementation and refinement of policy governance, a governance model that required reviewing and reconfiguring the board’s existing governance system.
 That long-term effort was recognized with two consecutive “board of the year” awards by its member association (unprecedented, since there are 295 such boards and at most 3 award recipients each year).
-More importantly, the effort enabled the organization to achieve results in the long run that reflected excellence in comparison with similar organizations in the region.
+More importantly, the effort enabled the district to achieve results in the long run that reflected excellence in comparison with similar districts in the state.

 A graduate of the US Military Academy at West Point, Rick was an Army Engineer in his first career, leading multiple units of varying sizes either as a commander or in various staff capacities, including human resource management, information technology, operations, logistics, engineering, and executive officer/chief of staff (responsible for all staff functions).

-Rick holds a doctorate in education from the University of Southern California, a master’s of arts in human resources management, another master’s in behavioral science, and a bachelor of science in applied sciences and engineering.
+Rick holds a doctorate in education from the University of Southern California, a Master of Arts in human resources management, another master’s in behavioral science, and a Bachelor of Science in applied sciences and engineering.
 Teaching and school administration provided the focus for his second career.
 Endorsed in math, physics, English, and psychology, he taught in public, private and parochial schools at the elementary, middle, and high school levels.
 He was an administrator at state and local levels in the areas of professional education, certification, professional development, and human resources management, so he was able to observe boards and board members in meetings from the perspective of a staff member.

 Although he has built (and even demolished a few) bridges, climbed mountains, rappelled from helicopters, and jumped from airplanes, all-in-all he considers teaching a 28-student 8th grade pre-algebra class to be one of life’s bigger challenges.